AwesomlyC/JobTechStack/README.md

   - Able to change all information e.g. job description, company name, location, and date
 - User(s) have the ability to put notes for a specific job
 - Added Sidebar for better navigation in application
+- User(s) have the abilit to update their technical keywords with the updated list
+  - Should mainly be used when the list of technical keyword(s) list has been modified.

 ## Website Link
 - [Webpage](https://job-tech-stack-frontend.vercel.app)